ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 # Enter environment variables into Heroku and deploy

 We can now set your Heroku config variables.
-Go to your Heroku page, and in Settings under Config Vars, paste the variable name and variable values from your `.env` file.
+Go to your Heroku app's page, and in Settings under Config Vars, paste the variable name and variable values from your `.env` file.
 However, there is one change you will need to make.
 In Heroku, instead of entering `MONGODB_URI` as a variable name, you must rename it to `MONGODB_URI_PRODUCTION` instead.

 In addition to the variables from your `.env` file, you should also add the following two config variables to Heroku, which will not be necessary to add into your `.env` file:
 | Variable Name        | Variable Value                                             | Description